helicalAI/helical/helical/models/state/README.md

 ```

 We use the `stateTransitionTrainModel` class when wanting to train on new datasets.
-Once complete, checkpoint files will be generated that can be used to initialise the `stateTransitionModel` class for inference.
+Once complete, checkpoint files will be generated that can be used to initialise the `stateTransitionModel` class for future inference.

-We can now use the model for inference on the validation dataset
+We run model inference using the new checkpoint on the validation dataset.

 ```python
 from helical.models.state import stateConfig